How to prepare for NEET 2021 in 6 months

-How to prepare for NEET 2020 in 6 months – With six months left in the country’s largest medical entrance exam, candidates must be wondering how to prepare for NEET in 6 months.
+How to prepare for NEET 2021 in 6 months – The country’s largest medical entrance exam National Eligibility cum Entrance Test - NEET 2021 will be held on the first Sunday of May.
+Thus, the NEET exam 2021 will be conducted on May 2.
+Candidates must be wondering how to prepare for NEET in 6 months.
 Well, it is just the right time to prepare for NEET in 6 months considering candidates plan their time in the most efficient manner.
-The competition is really tough as approximately 15 lakh students appear for the exam every year for almost 63,177 MBBS and 27,148 BDS seats available across the country.
+The competition is really tough as approximately 15 lakh students appear for the exam every year for almost 80,005 MBBS and 26,949 BDS seats available across the country.
 With such high stakes, one should give their best shot and leave no stone unturned.
 As per the previous year toppers and experts, candidates must know it is not about when you start but more about giving all you have.
 The right preparation strategy can not only help candidates qualify NEET but also qualifying with a good score to obtain a medical seat.
-Careers360 brings you NEET preparation tips for 6 months to frame a solid strategy for the exam.
+Careers360 brings you NEET 2021 preparation tips for 6 months to frame a solid strategy for the exam.

-The most important NEET preparation tip is do not aim to crack NEET.
+The most important preparation tip does not aim to crack NEET 2021.
 Yes, you heard it right.
 Aspirants should do away with the competitive nature of the exam.
 Start aiming at what you want to do which is to become a doctor.
 This drive will eventually lead you to success.
 If you are working on something that you really want to do then you do not need to be pushed just the vision of pursuing MBBS and attaining the degree will drive you.

 "Start where you are.
 Use what you have.
 Do what you can." should be the aim of all medical aspirants for now.